rp42dev/MS-4-Django-Full-Stack-Project/README.md

 1. Self-manage of account details and shipping adresses for fast checkout.
 1. Access to order history and other documents.

+### **As an Administrator**
+1. As an Administrator, I want to monitor shop items with ease.
+1. As an Administrator, I want to add/edit and delete items.
+1. As an Administrator, I want to be able to track all the purchases.
+1. As an Administrator, I want track and manage all the shipping information.
+1. As an Administrator, I want to be able to manage User access and accounts.

 ### **Site Owner goals**
 1. Get the business online and expand online presence.
 1. Drive new customers to the website Provide guest checkout option.
-1. And Provide login for users to be able Save shopping-cart and user deteails for fast checkout.
+1. Provide users with ability to create account, save shopping-cart and user deteails for fast checkout.
-1. Maximize sales Conversion rate - Offer range of Special Offers and deals.
+1. Maximize sales, Offer range of Special Offers and deals.
-1. Improve Sales - Offer customers a fast and secure payment option.
+1. Offer customers a fast and secure payment option.
-1. Customer Support – Improve customer satisfaction through better service
+1. Customer Support Improve customer satisfaction through better service

 ## **Strategy**
 # [&#8686;](#top)